gittuf/gittuf/docs/specification.md

 delegation structure vary from repository to repository as each will have its own constraints.

 A typical TUF delegation connects two TUF Targets roles.
-In the delegations graph where each node is a Targets role, delegations are the edges connecting them.
-The delegations graph is traversed when verifying some target until the leaf node is encountered, after which the target's entry is compared against the target itself. gittuf modifies this workflow in part to incorporate RSLs, and in part to make use of Git's implicit change tracking mechanisms.
+Therefore, delegations can be represented as a directed graph where each node is a Targets role, and each edge connects the delegating role to a delegatee role for some specified namespace.
+When verifying or fetching a target, the graph is traversed using the namespaces that match the target until a Targets entry is found for it.
+The Targets entry contains, among other information, the hashes and length of the target. gittuf applies this namespaced delegations graph traversal to Git and also incorporate RSLs and Git's implicit change tracking mechanisms.

-In gittuf, the delegations graph is much like that of a standard TUF deployment, except that the leaf nodes are NOT Targets metadata.
-There are two types of namespace policies.
-The first are policies that apply to reference state.
-In this case, the delegations graph is traversed until the last available Targets metadata for the namespace.
-The delegation entry in that role's metadata for the namespace lists the set of keys that can sign an RSL entry for the ref.
-When no further metadata is found, gittuf consults the latest RSL entry applicable to the ref and verifies it was signed by an authorized key.
-In essence, this connects standard TUF policies to RSL entries and ensures ref updates were performed by authorized actors.

-The second type of policies apply to files and directories tracked by the repository.
-Once again, the leaf node for some protected namespace in the delegations graph is not Targets metadata.
-Instead, the parent node defines the set of keys authorized to make changes to the namespace.
-Once this set of keys is established, gittuf verifies that any commit modifying the protected namespace was signed by one of the authorized keys.
+In gittuf, the delegations graph is similarly traversed, except that it explicitly does not expect any Targets metadata to contain an entry.
+Instead, the delegation mechanism is used to identify the set of keys authorized to sign the target such as an RSL entry or commit being verified.
+Therefore, the delegation graph is searched until a delegation is encountered such that no metadata exists in the repository for the delegatee role.
+At this point, the search is terminated and the keys listed in that delegation entry are used as the set of authorized keys.

+This mechanism is employed when verifying both RSL entries for Git ref updates _and_ when verifying the commits introduced between two ref updates.
+The latter option allows for defining policies to files and directories tracked by the repository.
+It also enables repository owners to define closed sets of developers authorized to make changes to the repository.
 Note that gittuf does not by default use Git commit metadata to identify the actor who created it as that may be trivially spoofed.

+Another difference between standard TUF policies and those used by gittuf is a more fundamental difference in expectations of the policies.
+Typical TUF deployments are explicit about the artifacts they are distributing.
+Any artifact not listed in TUF metadata is rejected.
+In gittuf, policies are written only to express _restrictions_.
+As such, when verifying changes to unprotected namespaces, gittuf must allow any key to sign for these changes.
+This means that after all explicit policies (expressed as delegations) are processed, and none apply to the namespace being verified, an implicit `allow-rule` is applied, allowing verification to succeed.

 In summary, a repository secured by gittuf stores the Root role and one or more Targets roles.
 Further, it embeds the public keys used to verify the Root role's